kevinegstorf/react-graph-table-spike/README.md

 #Basics

-For this React spike i have used a [Yeoman React Generator](https://github.com/newtriks/generator-react-webpack).
+For this React spike I have used a [Yeoman React Generator](https://github.com/newtriks/generator-react-webpack).

-##To add new content:
+##Add New Content:
 - create a branch
 - add your code
 - test your code